zpcore/CodingBook/part1/style/binary_search.md

     hi = mid;
 }
-return hi-1;//find largest x in set A, or lb-1 if none. return hi;//find smallest x in set B, or ub if none.
+return hi-1;//find largest x in set A, or lb-1 if none. return hi;//find smallest x in set B, or ub+1 if none.
 ```

 ### Binary Search Question